Leveraging Codebook Knowledge with NLI and ChatGPT for Zero-Shot Political Relation Classification: Approach

-We combine modality-aware NLI and class disambiguation into a tree-query framework to improve precision and efficiency, as shown in Figure \ref{fig:framework}.
+We enhance precision and efficiency by integrating mode-aware NLI with class disambiguation into a tree-query framework, as shown in Figure \ref{fig:framework}.
+This contrasts with the ``flat-query'' method, where hypotheses are arranged at a single level, by organizing them hierarchically.

-\textbf{Level 1 Context.} We compare 76 Past hypotheses ($\approx 5$ hypotheses per Rootcode) to classify the context of the premise.
-Using a customized threshold, such as selecting the top-3 candidates with scores higher than the maximum score minus 0.1, we prune and retain the most probable candidates.
+At \textbf{Level 1 Context}, we compare 76 Past hypotheses ($\approx 5$ hypotheses per Rootcode) to classify the premise's context.
+Using a customized threshold, such as selecting the top-3 candidates with scores higher than the maximum score minus 0.1, we narrow down the most probable candidates.
 In the example, this filtering yields two candidates related to REQUEST and PROTEST.

-\textbf{Level 2 Modality.} We compare the hypotheses in other modalities for the selected candidates to determine their modality.
-We focus on two types of modalities in the experiments: Past and Future.
+At \textbf{Level 2 Mode}, we compare the hypotheses in other modes for the selected candidates to determine their mode.
+We focus on two types of modes in the experiments: Past and Future.
 For instance, PROTEST leads to two branches - the existing PROTEST and a new THREATEN (PROTEST+future).
-However, for certain Rootcodes like REQUEST, constructing and querying their Future variants is unnecessary since the labels remain the same from Past to Future (details in Appendix \ref{appendix:detailed result}).
-This reduces the number of Future hypotheses in Level 2 to 58.
-Additionally, we only need to query a few of them for each premise.
-In Figure \ref{fig:framework}, a single query retrieves the score for the new THREATEN hypothesis, providing all the scores for Level 2.
+However, for certain Rootcodes like REQUEST, querying their Future variants is unnecessary since the labels remain the same from Past to Future (details in Table \ref{tab:plover_mode} and Appendix \ref{appendix:mode table}).
+This reduces the number of Future hypotheses in Level 2 to 58, and only a subset requires querying per premise.
+In Figure \ref{fig:framework}, we collect all necessary scores for Level 2 analysis by querying just the new THREATEN hypothesis once.